 - Office Location: 205, Ballentine

-Mehmet Gӧkhan Yalҫın is an Assistant Professor of Operations and Supply Chain Management at the University of Rhode Island, College of Business.
+Mehmet Gӧkhan Yalҫın is an Associate Professor of Operations and Supply Chain Management at the University of Rhode Island, College of Business.
 Mehmet held various engineering and managerial positions prior to joining academia where he has been recognized with research and teaching awards.
 He is a certified Black Belt in Lean/Six Sigma (LSS), and Logistics, Transportation, and Distribution (CLTD) and teaches Operations and Supply Chain Management courses to students and practitioners.
-Dr. Yalҫın’s research focus is at the interface of sustainability and innovation with the focal point on Supply Chain Ambidexterity (SCX).
+Dr. Yalҫın’s research focus is at the interface of sustainability and innovation with the focal point on Supply Chain Ambidexterity (SCX) and Paradox Theory (PT).